 - Even if you don’t have a financial safety net, there are steps you can take in an emergency

-- Government and NEA programs are available to help support you through difficult times
+- Government programs, NEA benefits and emergency loans for teachers are available to help support you through difficult times

 - Cut expenses and build emergency funds now to better position yourself for the future

-If life in the post-pandemic world has taught us anything, it’s that we should expect the unexpected.
+If life in a world impacted by the pandemic has taught us anything, it’s that we should expect the unexpected.

-And educators have faced the additional burden of adapting to online instruction with little notice along with the expenses of setting up a virtual classroom.
+And educators have faced the additional burden of adapting to on-again, off-again in-person instruction.

-The following tips and resources—including programs that NEA Member Benefits offers to members—can help you navigate it all and find financial emergency assistance, whether you’re planning ahead or currently facing a hardship.
+The following tips and resources—including programs that NEA Member Benefits offers to members—can help you navigate it all and find financial emergency assistance, whether you’re planning ahead to mitigate risk, or if you’re currently facing a financial hardship.

 If you will be experiencing an extended financial hardship

 - See if you qualify for government assistance.
 If you and/or your spouse are out of work, USAGov (which is part of the U.S. General Services Administration, and was formerly known as the Federal Citizen Information Center) posts an abundance of resources.
-In addition to information about applying for unemployment benefits, extending health coverage and acquiring short and long-term disability coverage, it contains updates about the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provides unemployed workers an extra $600 a week for up to six months along with an additional 13 weeks of benefits beyond the number that a state currently allows.
+In addition to information about applying for unemployment benefits, extending health coverage and acquiring short and long-term disability coverage, it provides links by state regarding benefits available under COVID-19 aid programs.

 - See if family can help.
-If you have a family member or loved one who could help out, you could set up low-interest emergency loan.
-Or gifts up to $15,000 are tax-free for the giver.
-But be aware of how this could affect family relationships.
+If you have a family member or loved one who could help out, you could set up a low-interest emergency loan.
+Or, gifts up to $17,000 in 2023 are tax-free for the giver.
+But be aware of how borrowing money could affect family relationships.
 If you do accept a loan, make sure you have everything in writing.
-Documentation protects all parties and ensures terms are clearly understood.
+Documentation protects everyone involved and ensures the terms are clearly understood.

 - Borrow from your retirement plan.
-While it should be considered an absolutely “last resort” option, you can borrow from your 403(b) retirement plan, with the maximum amount being either the greater of $10,000 or 50% of your vested account balance, or $50,000, whichever is less.
+While it should be considered an absolutely “last resort” option, you can borrow from your 403(b) retirement plan.
+The maximum amount allowed is either the greater of $10,000 or 50% of your vested account balance up to $50,000.
 (For example, if you have an account balance of $40,000, you can take out a maximum loan of $20,000.)
 You must pay off the principal and interest within five years.

 If you have a sudden, major expense

 - Consider applying for an NEA Personal Loan.
-Through the NEA Personal Loan, you can apply for a loan ranging from $5,000 to $30,0001 to transfer and consolidate higher-interest debt or address major expenses.
-Fixed rates for a 36 to 72 month term range,2 with no collateral required, can help get you over a financial hurdle.
-NEA members receive preferred pricing and a 0.25% interest rate discount when they choose to enroll in autopay.
+Through the NEA Personal Loan, you can apply for a loan up to $30,0001 to transfer and consolidate higher-interest debt or address major expenses.
+Fixed rates with no collateral required can help get you over a financial hurdle.

 - Take out a home equity loan or line of credit.
 With a home equity loan, you receive a lump sum all at once.
 With a HELOC, you access a line of credit that you can withdraw from —typically up to 10 years—just like your bank checking account at an ATM.
 When you pass the withdrawal period, you start repaying the outstanding balance that you borrowed and interest owed, and this process could last up to 20 years.
 The HELOC interest rate is variable, but is often lower than other common loans and could be tax deductible if you’re using it for home repairs.

 - Contact a credit union for a loan.
-If you have a lower credit score, consider a loan from a credit union and avoid taking out payday or other risky types of loans.
-These not-for-profit organizations tend to look at your financial situation as a whole, according to Nerdwallet, and may be willing to lend to those that don’t qualify for other kinds of loans.
+If you have a lower credit score, consider a loan from a credit union and avoid taking out a payday loan or other risky types of loans.
+These not-for-profit organizations tend to look at your financial situation as a whole, according to NerdWallet, and may be willing to lend to people who don’t qualify for other kinds of loans.

 - Explore “zero interest” financing options, if you know you can repay.
 Many companies offer 0% interest rate financing for appliances, new roofing and the like, but be aware that the 0% window will last for a limited period such as 12 months.
-If you don’t pay it back within this time, then a hefty interest rate may kick in.
+If you don’t pay it back within the time allotted, then a hefty interest rate may kick in.
 Plus, you may owe back interest for the full price of the purchase from the date that you bought it.

-How to prepare now for future financial setbacks
+Tips for preparing now for possible financial setbacks

 - Build a “rainy day” and an emergency fund.
 If there is any proven strategy for preparing yourself in advance for the unknown, it’s building your rainy day and emergency funds.
 The rainy day fund is the smaller of the two—aim to set aside $500 at first and then add to it as you can—so you can readily handle a car repair or appliance replacement.
 An emergency fund takes a longer-term view to account for a loss of income over an extended period.
 You should develop a plan to eventually set aside no less than three months of living expenses, and, over time, accumulate at least six months of living expenses.

 - Consider starting a part-time business.
 Many experts say we’re living in what’s called “the gig economy,” and that certainly benefits those seeking to set aside backup funding for whatever comes up.
-As a teacher, you’d qualify as a tutor—even if you’d be tutoring over Zoom for now!
-But you can also assess your interests and talents beyond the classroom—perhaps home improvement, computer repair, writing, coaching, graphic design, language translation, etc.—and apply them to actual, paying work.
+As a teacher, you’d qualify as a tutor—even if you have to tutor over Zoom for a while!
+But you can also assess your interests and talents beyond the classroom—perhaps home improvement, computer repair, writing, coaching, graphic design, language translation, etc.—and apply them to earn money on the side.
 Here’s how a few of your fellow educators have made their pastimes pay.

 1 The NEA Personal Loan cannot be used to pay for postsecondary educational expenses or tuition or to consolidate postsecondary educational loans.

-Loans are made and serviced by First National Bank of Omaha.
+Loans are made and serviced by First National Bank of Omaha (FNBO®).